pulsar-edit/pulsar/CONTRIBUTING.md

 * **Which keyboard layout are you using?** Are you using a US layout or some other layout?

 ### Suggesting Enhancements
+#### This section is currently unrelated to Pulsar, and needs to be updated and/or removed.
 This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.